sumandhamala/Linux_basic_command_for_beginners/README.md

   * type some words and press tab (you need not to type full word)
 #### mkdir
   * make a directory
+#### awk
+    let's do create file by vim test.txt
+    Type Your Name
+         Testing 1
+         Hello World
+         Test
+         Just as Example
+      save the file by (esc; shift-colon) wq
+      1. awk '{print}' test.txt ---will print all
+      2. awk '{print $1}' test.txt --will print 1st column
+      3. awk '{print $2}' test.txt --will print 2nd column
+      4. awk '{print $1,$2}' test.txt --will print both 1st and 2nd column with space
+      5. awk '{print $1.$2}' test.txt --will print both 1st and 2nd column without space